Rupak182/blog-app/README.md

 Enter you email and password  and do the login to acceess the contents

-## Further improvements needed to be dome
+## Further improvements needed to be done

 The UI can be further enhanced to give a better look and more responsiveness.